rotarur/transmission-cleanup/README.md

 # What is Transmission-Cleanup ?

-Transmission-Cleanup is a repo with some short scripts written in Python, that removes completed torrents and those with and error re-adding them again, from a running instance of *Transmission* (more info at http://www.transmissionbt.com/).
+Transmission-Cleanup is a repo with some short scripts written in Python, that removes completed torrents and those with an error re-adding them again, from a running instance of *Transmission* (more info at http://www.transmissionbt.com/).

 ## Why did I created this repository ?